aileencomer/driving-engine/guides/quick-start/setup-drive-engine/Android.md

 }
 ```

 In our `registerDriveEventListener()` method, we register the `MainActivity` as the event listener for drive events.
-The second line tells the Drive Engine that it should surface all Drive Events to the listener.
+The second line tells the Driving Engine that it should surface all Drive Events to the listener.

 Once we've called this method in `onCreate`, the rest of the overridden methods from `DEMDrivingEngineManager.EventListener` are purely callbacks for different drive events.
-As you can see from the available callbacks, you have a rich number events to draw from the Drive Engine to affect the functionality of your application.
+As you can see from the available callbacks, you have a rich number events to draw from the Driving Engine to affect the functionality of your application.
 A full listing is available [here](../../reference/available-callbacks.md).

 ## Runtime Permissions
 With the introduction of Android M, users have more granular control over the permissions they give an app.
-For your app to work with the Drive Engine, you'll need to require several runtime permissions:
+For your app to work with the Driving Engine, you'll need to require several runtime permissions:

 * `Manifest.permission.ACCESS_FINE_LOCATION`
 * `Manifest.permission.WRITE_EXTERNAL_STORAGE`